Kids turning up to early childhood centres 'daily without food'

 "The lunchboxes will come in and they'll be fairly stacked with the high-sugar meals, and that might be on a Monday or a Tuesday, by Wednesday there's half that - and by Thursday there's maybe a half an apple cut up, maybe a fried egg and some toast."

-Alfriston Road Kindergarten head teacher Preeti Sood said her centre used to have similar struggles.
+Alfriston Rd Kindergarten head teacher Preeti Sood said her centre used to have similar struggles.

 "We used to have a child only bringing a pie in, in the morning - so that would be for morning tea, as well as for lunch so we had to cut it and ration it out, so you will have a quarter of a pie for morning tea and the rest for lunch ... and that used to break our hearts just to see a child only relying on pie," she said.